To deliver our purpose of advancing an ambitious, resilient and well-governed New Zealand, we perform four core functions.

 Our Chief Executive chairs the Officials’ Committee for Domestic and External Security Coordination (ODESC), and is the ‘lead official’ in the National Security System.
 The ODESC system has three Chief Executive-level leadership boards: ODESC-G (overall governance), and the Security and Intelligence and Hazard Risk Boards.

-DPMC stewards the National Security System and leads cross-government responses to events via our Security and Intelligence Group (SIG).
+DPMC stewards the National Security System and leads cross-government responses to events via our National Security Group (NSG).
 It ensures the National Security System is alert, coordinated, delivers high-quality decisions across complex issues, and communicates effectively with its stakeholders.

-MCDEM contributes as a member of the Hazard Risk Board, as the lead agency for geological and meteorological hazards and infrastructure failure, and by providing support to other lead agencies.
+The National Emergency Management Agency contributes as a member of the Hazard Risk Board, by providing strong, national leadership to the emergency management system, as the lead agency for geological and meteorological hazards, and by providing support to other lead agencies.

 Greater Christchurch regeneration – providing leadership and coordination of the Crown’s regeneration effort

 For the period of transition to locally-led regeneration our Greater Christchurch Group (GCG) will provide policy and planning advice and manage the closse out of the horizontal infrastructure programme.

 We will work across government, and with Ōtākaro Limited and Regenerate Christchurch, so Ministers receive consistent and connected advice.
 We will ensure learning and insights from the recovery and regeneration are collated, embedded, and put into action to ensure New Zealand is more resilient.

 Once the transition to local leadership is complete, it is anticipated that GCG will be disestablished as a separate business group, and its residual policy and monitoring functions incorporated elsewhere in DPMC.